GLOBAL MARKETS-Stocks rally, dollar stable after jump in U.S. CPI data

 "The (equity) market is going to ignore the data.
 It's going to rally regardless," he said.

-Risk assets have remained buoyant as central bankers on both sides of the Atlantic signaled their willingness to keep the monetary taps open until the post-pandemic recovery takes hold, believing inflationary pressures to be short-lived.
+Risk assets have remain buoyant as central bankers on both sides of the Atlantic signal their willingness to keep the monetary taps open until the post-pandemic recovery takes hold, believing inflationary pressures to be short-lived.

-A surprisingly strong U.S. inflation print in April spooked some investors, leading to a cautious run into the release on Thursday of the May data.
+A surprisingly strong U.S. inflation print in April spooked investors, sparking a cautious run into Thursday's of May data.

-With the euro zone lagging in the pace of its recovery from COVID-19, the European Central Bank maintained an elevated flow of stimulus as expected on Thursday.
+The European Central Bank raised its growth and inflation views but promised to keep ample stimulus flowing, fearing that a retreat now would accelerate a worrisome rise in borrowing costs and choke off recovery.

 Overnight, fixed income markets were the big movers, with some analysts pointing to a setback to more U.S. stimulus efforts, while others suggested a likely clearing out of short positions in U.S. government bonds ahead of the May CPI.